tamulibarts/cla-workstation-order/README.md

 9. Uses Advanced Custom Fields
 10. Affiliated business staff can view orders, will be CC'd on emails sent to the business staff responsible for approving an order.

-Todo:
-1. Allow Logistics user to change the order account number, office location, and current asset number from the public page during the confirmation process
-2. Custom icon
-3. SVG logo in header
-4. Add continuous deployment pipeline
 Notes:
 1. The application sends emails to users from the email address in the General Settings page's Administration Email Address field.